SAOR: Single-View Articulated Object Reconstruction: Experiments

 \textbf{Part Consistency.} After finetuning the pre-trained horse model on different quadruped categories, we observe that the predicted part assignments stay consistent across categories, as can be seen in Fig.~\ref{fig:teaser}.
 For instance, although the shapes of giraffes and elephants are significantly different, our method is able to assign similar parts to similarly articulated areas.
 Here, each color represents the part that is predicted with the highest probability from the part assignment matrix $W$ by the articulation network $f_{a}$.

-\textbf{Out-of-Distribution Images.} We illustrate the generalization capabilities of our method by predicting 3D shapes from non-photoreal images, \eg drawings.
-In Fig.~\ref{fig:gen} we observe that our method is able to reconstruct plausible shapes and poses of animals from input images that are very different from the training domain.
+\textbf{Out-of-Distribution Images.} We illustrate the generalization capabilities of our model by predicting 3D shapes from non-photoreal images, \eg drawings.
+Fig.~\ref{fig:gen} shows that we can reconstruct plausible shapes and poses from input images that are very different from the training domain.